 The evaluation was supported by an external study.
 This supporting study also provided considerable evidence to back up the Commission's evaluation of the Directive.
 It contained a legal and an economic analysis, an online survey, in-depth interviews with legal experts and practitioners, and the results of a stakeholder workshop.

-In order to inform its 2018 evaluation report, the European Commission carried out a public consultation between 24 May and 30 August 2017.
-The aim of the consultation was to understand how the Database Directive, and in particular the "sui generis" protection of databases, is applied and what impact it has had on users and makers.
+The aim of the consultation was to understand how the Database Directive, and in particular the sui generis protection of databases, is applied and what impact it has had on users and makers.
 A total of 113 replies were received.
-These came principally from the publishing sector, the research and academic sector, the IT sector and the transport sector.
+These came from the publishing sector, the research and academic sector, the IT sector, the transport sector and more.
 The summary report of the public consultation was published in October 2017.

 The consultation activities carried out by the European Commission and a contractor resulted in a synopsis report.
-This report provides an overview of the database market, analyses the impact and application of the directive, and assesses the need for adjustments to it in order to ensure a balance between database owners' rights and users' needs.
+This report provides an overview of the database market and analyses the impact and application of the Directive.
+It also assesses the need for adjustments to it in order to ensure a balance between database owners' rights and users' needs.